 Warning: Android apps use the camera unknowingly by users

-A last revelation about her use ς on Android, reports that there are applications using the camera of the smartphone, without users knowing it.
+A last revelation about her use camera on Android, reports that there are applications using the camera of the smartphone, without users knowing it.

 Android app permissions

-This fact can get unpleasant dimensions as one malicious application could be taking pictures or and and send them to some remote point.
+This fact can get unpleasant dimensions as one malicious application could take pictures or videos and send them to a remote location.

 Η better safety of smartphones are at focus of attention and the revelation that the cameras even operate unknowingly of the user creates great concern.